CMTA/IncomeVault/README.md

 #### Coverage

-> Unfortunately, tests are performed with a proxy deployment and the coverage command does not work currently in this configuration
+> Unfortunately, tests are performed with a proxy deployment and the coverage command does not work currently in this configuration.

 * Perform a code coverage